arialdomartini/arialdomartini.github.io/_posts/2022-05-30-git-worktree.md

 So, a working tree is a lighter alternative to cloning a repo twice.

-The `git worktree` command comes with a bunch of convenient directives, whose use is straightforward:
+`git worktree` comes with a bunch of convenient commands, whose use is straightforward:

 ![The available options in git-worktree](static/img/git-worktree/git-worktree.png)